 Frequently Asked Questions

-When is the junior fellows application information sent to participating universities?
+When is the application information sent to participating universities?

-The Carnegie Endowment generally sends information to participating universities by the first week of October each year.
-Information is updated annually as essay topics change from year to year.
+The program generally sends information to participating universities by the first week of October each year.
+Information is updated annually and essay topics change from year to year.

 How can I apply if my school is not a participating university?